jirvingphd/Anagrams/README.md

 ## Introduction

 This problem only requires basic python programming knowledge but stands to be a moderately difficult problem solving exercise.
+In an in person classroom, I recommend allocating 15-25 minutes for students to work on the problem, followed by 30 plus minutes for discussion.
+In an online or flipped classroom, student work time should be front loaded and then the entire classroom meeting time can be dedicated to reviewing student solutions.
+Start by asking students for their approaches, review places where students got stuck and have students articulate what their code does.
+Address any potential misconceptions that arise and check for student understanding by asking questions to other students regarding a specific code snippet that is presented.
+Then ask for alternative solutions (2 potential solutions are provided below.)

 ## Learning Goals